bulletinhub/frontend/README.md

 # Bulletin Hub

 A nextjs front end project to be your news hub.
+The app design choices were solely based on my creativity (feel free to make suggestions!)

 ## WORK IN PROGRESS:
 - [ ] Fix some bugs with the filter